 In 2016, the XIV Alpine Conference established the Alpine Climate Board (ACB).
 Its purpose is to bring under one roof all relevant climate change activities carried out in the framework of the Alpine Convention.

 More specifically, the ACB set out to elaborate a concrete system of objectives of the Alpine Convention with the goal of reaching “climate-neutral and climate-resilient Alps” by 2050, named as the Alpine Climate Target System 2050.
 The stock-taking report served as a basis for defining future activities of the Alpine Climate Board.
-During its 2019-2021 mandate, the Alpine Climate Board focusses on the development of an updated Climate Action Plan to be adopted at the XVI Alpine Conference in Nice and on the facilitation of the operationalization of the Alpine Climate Target System 2050.
+During its 2019-2020 mandate, the Alpine Climate Board focussed on the development of an updated Climate Action Plan, which was adopted at the XVI Alpine Conference in December 2020 and on the facilitation of the operationalization of the Alpine Climate Target System 2050.

 This website serves as an information platform and as a tool for all people interested in the works of the Alpine Climate Board, to get involved and contribute to the implementation of the Climate Action Plan 2.0 and the Alpine Climate Target System 2050.
 The ACB invites you to take a look at our common challenges and targets as well as the 30 implementation pathways that have been developed in a participative process during the last years.
 You´ll find all this information for ten different sectors – from spatial planning to transport, energy, tourism, soil, mountain agriculture, mountain forests, ecosystems and biodiversity, water and natural hazards.